How to Find a Queer Friendly or Gender Affirming Therapist I JED

 • If you are on a parent’s insurance plan, do they support your decision to find a therapist?

-• Do you want to find a person or group who understands the intersection of race and culture with queerness?
+• Do you want to find a person or group who understands how different parts of your identity interact, such as your culture, with being queer?

 It’s important to remember that it may take a couple of tries to find the perfect match.
 It’s part of the process, and it’s worth the effort because you are taking care of yourself and getting the support you need.